camunda/camunda-docs/docs/apis-tools/tasklist-api/tasklist-api-tutorial.md

 ZEEBE_AUTHORIZATION_AUDIENCE="tasklist.camunda.io"
 ```

 You can find all this information on the **API** tab of the cluster page.
-The client id and secret should be on the file you downloaded in the getting started section.
+The client id and secret must be on the file you downloaded in the getting started section.

 Now that we have our credentials, we can authenticate and inject the JWT token into every request we make into Tasklist API.